http_client

 Response = response(http(1,1), status(101, 'Switching Protocols'), _, empty, _).

 The Connection term returned by open_websocket/4 remains open.
-After the handshake, either close it explicitly with http_socket::close_connection/1 or hand it to the http_websocket, http_websocket_messages, or http_websocket_session libraries.
+After the handshake, either close it explicitly with http_socket::close_connection/1 or hand it to the http_websocket, http_websocket_messages, http_websocket_session, or http_websocket_service libraries.

 Current scope